Charlymd/keycloak-import-users/README.md

 ## [manage-users.sh](./manage-users.sh) - Administer Keycloak accounts from the command-line
 See [users.csv](./users.csv.example) for example format.
-### Prerequisites in the Keycloak realm:
+### Prerequisites in the Keycloak master realm:
 1. Create client (eg. keycloak_acct_admin) for this script.
 Access Type: public.
+1. Remove right of this client on master realm, and add right on your new realm only (client roles)
+- mange-users
+- query-client
+- query-groups
+- query-realms
+- query-users
-1. Add the realm admin user (eg. realm_admin) to the realm
+1. Add a realm script user (eg. olvid_import_users) to the master realm
-1. In the realm admin user's settings > Client Role > "realm-management", assign it all available roles
+1. In the realm user's settings > Client Role > "realm-management", assign it this available roles
+- mange-users
+- query-client
+- query-groups
+- query-realms
+- query-users
 1. In realm, enable Direct Grant API at Settings > Login